 Philippians 4:19 my God shall supply all your need according to His riches in Glory by Christ Jesus

 In September, I laid awake one night while my mind was telling me that ‘I was lonely.’
-It told me a story of how I don’t have any true connection friends.
+It told me a story of how I don’t have any true connection with friends.
 Isn’t it just like the enemy to come in the night and speak lies to get you to agree with him and leave off knowing that last month the Lord proved Himself Faithful, God hears you and His people love you.
 I remember laying there thinking “I am not alone.
 God is with me.
 He is closer than my breath.”
 Just then I took a deep slow breath thinking to myself “Christ came to fill the room, to fill even the whole house so that o one would fell as Mary and Joseph did that there is no room for them.”
 Where does loneliness come from?
 For me, it is rush and task.
 Rush stops me from finding time for eye to eye.
 Task skips over moments of delight.
 This month I have really worked at Sabbath.
 Resting and Abiding.
 I have been doing things that create for me, delight.
 I started walking more.
-Listening to books and taking time to write.
+Listening to books and taking the time to write.
 Something that I desperately need in order to make sense of life, unplug my heart and sort of my soul.
 I spend intentional time with my family.
 I am finding peace in the waiting.
 And yes we are still waiting.
 No employment yet.
 But God is good.

 I don’t want to just survive anymore.
 I want to fly.
 For me to fly I have to find Him in the waiting!
 So take courage my heart, stay steadfast my soul.
 He’s in the waiting!